tylermcdaniel/tylermcdaniel.github.io/index.md

 I also regularly teach with the [__Stanford Jail and Prison Education Program__](https://sjpep.weebly.com/).

+## Data and Materials

+I wrote a helper function for loading Common Core Data from [NCES' Elementary and Secondary Information System](https://nces.ed.gov/ccd/elsi/).
+You can find the function [here](https://github.com/tylermcdaniel/tidy_elsi).

+A replication package for descriptive analyses on metropolitan residential racial segregation between 1980-2020 is available [here](https://purl.stanford.edu/sy352sf3635).

 ## CV
 You can find a current copy of my CV [here](https://drive.google.com/file/d/1wFy9AjQ7epqpJmCIjmSmYWA8pImbJnyr/view?usp=sharing).